 Genjo Marinello, Board President: Genjo is the abbot of Dai Bai Zan Cho Bo Zen Ji, a Rinzai Zen Temple in Seattle.
 He came to Seattle in 1976 as a VISTA trained community organizer after graduating with a BA in psychobiology from UCLA.
 As a community organizer, he was instrumental in the formation of the Seattle Cherry Hill Coalition.
 Genjo trained in the Japanese Zen temple Ryutaku-Ji from 1981 to 1982, became fully authorized temple priest in 1990 and a Dharma Heir in is lineage of Rinzai Zen in 2008.
 He is also a certificated spiritual director and Washington State Licensed Mental Health Counselor.
 He has a M.A. in psychology from Antioch University and has served as adjunct faculty at the Seattle Antioch campus.
 Genjo has served as the Buddhist pastor at the Monroe Correctional Complex, and taught meditation in the King County Jail, Walla Walla Reformatory, and Clallam Bay Corrections Center.
 Currently Genjo is a member of the Buddhist Peace Fellowship and the Zen Peacemakers organization where he has received Witness Council training and participated in international Bearing Witness retreats at Aushwitz/Birkenau.

-Tuere Sala, Board Member: Tuere has been a Vipassana meditation practitioner for over 20 years.
-She has been a practicing member of Seattle Insight Meditation Society since 2001.
+Tuere Sala: Tuere has been a Vipassana meditation practitioner for over 20 years.
+She has been a practicing member of Seattle Insight Meditation Society since 2001 and is currently a Guiding Teacher at SIMS.
 She teaches beginning and post-beginning meditation classes, as well as day-longs on various Dharma topics.
 She also facilitates daylong workshops using nonviolent communication (NVC) to support a mindfulness practice.
 She has completed extensive training including: the Spirit Rock Community Dharma Leader Program, Focusing for Complex Trauma Course, Mindfulness-Based Mind Fitness Course (MMFT) as well as extensive meditation retreats.
 She has a long history of establishing and maintaining a daily practice.
 For more information, visit https://caphillmeditationgroup.wordpress.com/tuere-sala/.

 Roshi Bernie Glassman is a world-renowned pioneer in the American Zen Movement.
 He is a spiritual leader, published author, accomplished academic and successful businessman with a PhD in Applied Mathematics.
 He is the founder of the Zen Peacemakers.